Lighting

 What Could Be Better

-- Premium price point compared to competitors
+- Premium price compared to competitors

 - Rear backlight is not adjustable independently on all modes